acemod/ACE3/docs/wiki/framework/wardrobe-framework.md

         // Supports multiple sounds, will pick one by random. sound[] = { "ace_wardrobe_fabric_06", "ace_wardrobe_fabric_07", "ace_wardrobe_fabric_16", "ace_wardrobe_fabric_20", "ace_wardrobe_fabric_25"};
-        sound_timing = 0;    // [0..1] 0 at the start of the action, 0.5 half way during the duration of the action - always, if completed or not.
+        soundTiming = 0;    // [0..1] 0 at the start of the action, 0.5 half way during the duration of the action - always, if completed or not.
 1 at the end, only when completed.

         // Gesture
         gesture = "Gear";